 While a Common Opossum played possum.

 We netted from dusk til gone 11 p.m. and again from 3 a.m. til dawn.
 Jose was worried about the full moon but bat activity and diversity was high.
-We caught 15 species: the best of which was undoubtedly a Mexican Dog-faced Bat, only the 3rd record for Nicaragua and the second time Jose had seen the species.
+We caught 15 species: the best of which was undoubtedly a Greenhall’s Dog-faced Bat (though some believe the species in Nicaragua is the Mexican Dog-faced Bat).

 Other new species for me included Miller’s Mastiff Bat;